markmcduffie/Recall-Project/README.md

 ## Description
 The python package conatianing the majority of our project code is project_0_5.
 Our code steps through the process of how we built our various models for automobile stock price estimation in the event of a recall.
 The statistical analysis used for obtaining our recall indicator values that we used in the regression models can be found in the recall_indicator.RMD file.

 The python code is split into 3 parts: Linear Regression, Volatility, and ARIMA.
 Each part represents the objectives specified in the report.
+The sections before have the required python packages, as well sd utility functions that should be compiled before running the remainder of the file.

 ## Installation
 ### Requirements